 If you’re considering employing a telemarketing agency as a supplier, there are certain things that you need to consider.
-The points below give an indication of things you should consider before you go out and look.
-It goes without saying that you should go by recommendation where possible and look for quality testimonials and results and also even speak to a few of their clients.
-You should also look for the right kind of organisation.
+Ideally, you should go by recommendation, where possible, and look for quality testimonials and results.
+Speak to a few of their clients.
+Look for the right kind of organisation.
 For example, if your service is commoditised and lower value and b2c, maybe you need a call centre type operation with lots of operators.
-But if you’re selling higher value services or consultancy to blue chip finance directors, perhaps you should opt for a more high quality niche operation with more mature callers.
+But, if you’re selling higher value services or consultancy to blue chip finance directors, perhaps you should opt for a more high quality niche operation with more mature callers.
 Do your homework and ask around.

 But what things should a client provide for their telemarketers to help them be more effective?
 What questions should clients ask when doing telemarketing?
 I have jotted a few down below.
 The list is far from exhaustive and would never substitute a thorough written and verbal briefing.
-But I hope it helps shape your thinking in how to get the best out of a telemarketing campaign.
-There are certain things a telemarketer or telemarketing supplier cannot control.
+But I hope it helps shape your thinking as to how to get the best out of the relationship.
+There are certain things a telemarketing supplier cannot control.
 For example: